5 tips to get most out of your Ayurveda therapy

 There are 3 ways to look at openness.

-1. Be open to healing.
+1. Allow yourself to be open to healing.
+Body is inherently intelligent.
+It keeps the score and it knows pathways to healing too.
 Ask as many questions till your satisfaction, but please keep your skeptical hat away.
 Believe in the ancient science of Ayurveda- even if you don’t want to.
 Being curious is good, but being skeptical or doubtful creates resistance and may hinder, than help healing.

-3. Ayurveda treatments are multi-dimensional.
+3. Be open to accept practitioner’s recommendation: Ayurveda treatments are multi-dimensional.
 Meaning, one treatment with some changes can be applicable in a range of issues.
 Further as the original Sanskrit names of therapies are not easy to pronounce and infer meaning, we have tried our best to describe each therapy in great detail to make selection easier.

 However, in some cases, during the brief consult prior to treatment, even if you have booked a particular treatment, the practitioner may advise a different treatment most suitable to you.
 Please be open to such suggestions/recommendations.
 Beyond offering better value for your money, it is practitioner’s responsibility to inform you the most suitable therapy in your best interest.
 You can take your time to read the therapy information on website, ask questions and then consent for the recommended therapy if you wish so.